🐕 4 ON THE FLOOR & GREETINGS

 - pawing at you and / or other people

-- placing paws up on countertops, tables, aka “counter-surfing”
+- paws on countertops, dining tables, aka counter-surfing (“place” also a great solution)

-Four on the Floor IN MOTION / Walk With Me is the solution for:
+Four on the Floor IN MOTION / Walk With Me is a solution for:

 - mouthing at your body and clothing as you’re trying to walk or move

 - jumping on you and / or other people as you’re trying to walk or move